kennethreitz/responder/README.md

 Powered by [Starlette](https://www.starlette.io/).
 That `async` declaration is optional.
 [View documentation](https://responder.readthedocs.io).

-This gets you a ASGI app, with a production static files server pre-installed, jinja2 templating (without additional imports), and a production webserver based on uvloop, serving up requests with gzip compression automatically.
+This gets you an ASGI app, with a production static files server pre-installed, jinja2 templating (without additional imports), and a production web server based on up loop, serving up requests with gzip compression automatically.

 ## Testimonials

-> "Pleasantly very taken with python-responder. [@kennethreitz](https://twitter.com/kennethreitz) at his absolute best." —Rudraksh M.K.
+> "Pleasantly very taken with python-responder. [@kennethreitz](https://twitter.com/kennethreitz) at his absolute best." —Rudraksha M.K.

 > "ASGI is going to enable all sorts of new high-performance web services.
 It's awesome to see Responder starting to take advantage of that." — Tom Christie author of [Django REST Framework](https://www.django-rest-framework.org/)